hoilchoi/flowroute-sms-forward/README.md

 Now any SMS to your Flowroute DID will be forwarded to your `FORWARD_NUMBER = "11-DIGIT DESTINATION NUMBER"` added above.

-VM can be destroyed if you wish.
+Vagrant VM can be destroyed if you wish.
 ```shell
 $ vagrant destroy
 ```